 The seals prevent water from entering the connection once the connectors are locked together.
 Each connector has a rubber seal through which all of the wires are fed.
 This seal fits firmly into the back of the connector.
 One side of each connector has a round seal that keeps water from entering the space between the connectors once they are locked together.

-For more information on wires, fuses, connectors and related topics, check out the links on the next page.
+For more information on wires, fuses, connectors and related topics, check out the links below.